 Many new nonprofits (and established nonprofits that have never written grants) are confused about what is involved in grant writing — what the grant writing process is.
+There are a few basic steps of the grant writing process you should know: grant prospect research, first contact, research and discussion, write and submit, and follow up.

 As professional grant writers, our job involves leading our nonprofit clients through this process and ensuring the long-term success of the grant program.
 Here’s a very basic look what is involved in grant writing, from the perspective of a professional grant writer.